EAS-E/EAS-E/README.md

 Note: this software makes use of Markup.h/.cpp, a XML utility developed by First Objective Software, Inc.
 Please observe their copyright conditions for any commercial use.

+This implementation of EAS-E is the work of Dr. Alasdar Mullarney.